 When tiny insects come along that threaten your lemon tree, you’ll want to wipe them out as quickly as possible.

-Here’s how to get rid of aphids on lemon trees before they cause irreparable damage.
+Here’s how to get rid of pesky pests like aphids on lemon trees before they cause irreparable damage.

 What Are Aphids?